cozis/cHTTP/README.md

 TinyHTTP is an HTTP server library.
 It's small, robust, and fast.

 **NOTE**: This is still a prototype!
-I'm currently working on making the current code more robust.
+I got the basic version working and am spending some time making it more robust.
 After that, I will add chunked encoding, HTTPS support, and work on compliancy to RFC 9112.

 ## Features
 * Self-contained